ARMmbed/mbed-client/docs/dev_man_serv_enable.md

 <span style="background-color:#E6E6E6;  border:1px solid #000;display:block; height:100%; padding:10px">**Note:** mbed Client returns an error when the **Execute** operation is received for Object Instances or Resource Instances.</span>

-Here is an implementation example for the **Execute** operation.
-If you want to execute a piece of code in your application, you can do it by passing it the `POST` request from mbed Device Server:
+If you want to execute a piece of code in your application, you can pass a `POST` request from mbed Device Server.
-When your Resource receives `POST` request from mbed Device Server, mbed Client will parse the payload from the request and wrap it under class `M2MResource::M2MExecuteParameter`.
-The class object is passed through the execute callback function that you passed.
+When your Resource receives the `POST` request, mbed Client parses the payload from the request and wraps it in the `M2MResource::M2MExecuteParameter` class.
+The class object is passed through the execute callback function.
-You can then typecast the `void*` argument into corresponding `M2MResource::M2MExecuteParameter` and access the passed payload and its length through the given API.
-Check the code snippet below for usage
+You can then typecast the `void*` argument into the corresponding `M2MResource::M2MExecuteParameter` and access the passed payload and its length through the given API.
+Check the code snippet below for usage.

 ```
 #include "mbed-client/m2mobject.h"